riffomonas/RR_R25_2014/research_plan.md

-*Developing literate data analysis pipelines with git*
+**Autotutorial 2: Maintaining an "electron trail" when documenting data analysis workflows**
 * Incoming:
+  * Knowledge:
-  * Knowledge: Experience writing a paper with a million versions (PhD comics)
+    * Experience writing a paper with a million versions (PhD comics)
+    * Appreciation that an analysis is not a linear process
   * Misconceptions: My project isn't big enough for all of this
   * Conceptually difficult:
     * limited programming knowledge / experience
     * difficulty with command line tools
+    * version control is a novel concept

 * Learning goals:
   * Primary: Understand the importance of documenting one's analysis
   * Secondary: Appreciate the value of keeping track of the evolution of an analysis
-  * Topic: Will focus on knitr because of it's tie in with RStudio and its GUI, but will also highligh IPython notebooks and the developing Jupyter project
+  * Topic: Will focus on knitr because of it's tie in with RStudio and its GUI, but will also highlight IPython notebooks and the developing Jupyter project

 * Learning outcomes:
   * Explain what is meant by "literate" programming and its value in